DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/onkyo/Docs/Design.md

 * VolumeDown1
 * VolumeDown5

-.../control msg=on will have side effects of turning on and setting the "ConnectionName" device.
+.../control msg=on will have side effects of turning on and setting the "ConnectionModel" device.

 ### Status Message